IBM/AI-on-Power-Level3/docs/Lab3/lab3-hands-on-guide.md

    NOTE: You don't have to repeat the whole schema in the prompt.
 LLMs can remember context.

      ```
-     Using the schema given above, generate SQL query to list all users whose account balance > 2000 and user is of type employee
+     Using the schema given above, generate SQL query to list all users whose account balance > 2000 and user is of type employee.
      ```

      <br/>